Mental Health After TBI or Concussion: Recovery Is Possible

 These changes in your brain following injury can contribute directly to mental health issues.
 However, some of your emotional symptoms may be secondary, e.g., caused by some of the other symptoms of a concussion.
 Some concussion symptoms that may affect your mental health include:

-- Cognitive impairment (such as difficulty following conversations, paying attention, worse short-term memory, difficulty with word-finding — all symptoms that are very frustrating to experience).
+- Cognitive impairment (such as difficulty following conversations, poor executive function, struggling to pay attention, worse short-term memory, difficulty with word-finding, and brain fog — all persistent symptoms that are very frustrating to experience)

-Finally, any mild TBI can affect your autonomic nervous system (ANS).
+In addition, any TBI, mild or not, can affect your autonomic nervous system (ANS).
 The autonomic nervous system reaches throughout the body into every organ system.
 It’s responsible for many automatic processes — like your heart rate and breathing — and controls your “fight or flight” and “rest and digest” response.

 After a concussion, your ANS may become skewed toward “fight or flight.”
 When that happens, it can also contribute to certain mental health problems such as anxiety and PTSD.

 To recap, mental health struggles after a head injury are often neuropsychological, a combination of physical and emotional factors, including:

 - Your brain’s natural reaction to trauma.